-The message of Ruth’s story?
+What is the message of Ruth’s story?

-Try to recognize good advice when you hear it.
+- Try to recognize good advice when you hear it.

-Do not despair even when things look bleak.
+- Do not despair even when things look bleak.
 They were very bleak indeed for Ruth, but she kept her head and trusted in God – and was rewarded for her good sense.

 The Bible text